top of page

 There was a certain rich man, which was clothed in purple and fine linen, and fared sumptuously every day: And there was a certain beggar named Lazarus, which was laid at his gate, full of sores, And it came to pass, that the beggar died, and was carried by the angels into Abraham's bosom: the rich man also died, and was buried; And in hell he lift up his eyes, being in torments, and seeth Abraham afar of, and Lazarus in his bosom.
 And he cried and said, Father Abraham, have mercy on me, and send Lazarus, that he may dip the tip of his finger in water, and cool my tongue; for I am tormented in this flame.
 But Abraham said, Son, remember that thou in thy lifetime receivedst thy good things, and likewise Lazarus evil things: but now he is comforted, and thou art tormented.
 And beside all this, between us and you there is a great gulf fixed: so that they which would pass from hence to you cannot; neither can they pass to us, that would come from thence (Lk 16:19-26).

-The story of the rich man and Lazarus is one of the most commonly cited passages of scripture that is said to teach that hell is a place of eternal torment.
-However, being commonly cited does not mean that it actually means what they say it means.
-So here are some questions to consider about this story:
+The story of the rich man and Lazarus is frequently cited in support of the idea of hell as a place of eternal torment.
+However, frequent citation doesn’t necessarily confirm that it means what many claim it does.
+Here are some questions to consider about this story:

 1. Does the word "hell" found in the story appear in the original Greek or does it appear instead as hades, which simply means the abode of the dead?